Madelene/100-days-of-code/log.md

 - Worked on a blockchain tutorial (in JavaScript and Ruby)

 **Thoughts:** It was interesting to learn that if one block is changes, all subsequent blocks would need to be changed.

+### Day 14: January 12, 2018 Friday

+** Today's Progress** :
+- Successfully routed buttons in my moviesiveseen Rails project (personal project) and have all of the CRUD operations working.
+Need to style.
+- Background image on homepage was not showing in production (Heroku).
+Figured that out by adding a few lines in config
+- Styled the welcome page in CSS, instead of in the assets/javascript file (unnecessary!)

+**Thoughts:** It feels GOOD to be making some progress on this project.